 These DIY natural bath bombs are so easy to make that I thought I’d share the recipe and hopefully inspire others to try it and give the gift of relaxation and nourishment.

 Note from Erin: Seriously, y’all–these DIY natural bath bombs are AMAZING!
 They have been a godsend at this end of this current pregnancy, as I’ve been taking baths with them nearly every night for several weeks.
 My feet were starting to swell, and taking nightly salt baths with these homemade bath bombs have made a huge difference.
 After a few nights, I noticed that my ankles were visible again!
 Woo hoo!
-Although you can easily take baths with just the salts themselves, I find the bath bombs very convenient, and the added oils make them moisturizing, leaving my skin super soft.
+Although you can easily take baths with just the salts themselves, I find these DIY natural bath bombs very convenient, and the added oils make them moisturizing, leaving my skin super soft.